MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-Mailbox.md

 ```

 ### -LinkedMasterAccount
 The LinkedMasterAccount parameter specifies the master account in the forest where the user account resides, if this mailbox is a linked mailbox.
 The master account is the account that the mailbox is linked to.
 The master account grants access to the mailbox.
 This parameter is required only if you're creating a linked mailbox.
 You can use any value that uniquely identifies the master account.
-For example: For example:
+For example:

 - Name
 - Distinguished name (DN)